CTCL/govproj/README.md

 Steps to run:
  - copy config.example.py to config.py, edit BASE_DIR appropriately.
- - run assign _ ocdids.py - this will take files from raw format, assign ocdids, and move them to the staging environment
+ - run assign_ocdids.py - this will take files from raw format, assign ocdids, and move them to the staging environment
- - run valdidate _ data.py - this will cycle through the files and create an error report output with flagged issues, unsure matches, etc.
+ - run valdidate_data.py - this will cycle through the files and create an error report output with flagged issues, unsure matches, etc.
- - run create _ json.py - this will generate the json formatted data that Google is looking for, including generating the id's for each data type
+ - run create_json.py - this will generate the json formatted data that Google is looking for, including generating the id's for each data type
  - zip up all json files
  - upload to ballotinfo.org
- - unzip to gaertner/apache _ root/bip _ data #new file path is just apache_ root/office _data
+ - unzip to apache_root/office_data
  - email the Googs to let them know the data has been updated

 New Processing